 Plot twist: The image above is not from a tour in either Lower or Upper Antelope Canyon.
 I took it while on my own self-guided tour of Antelope Canyon by kayaking from Antelope Point Marina on Lake Powell.
 Check out this slideshow of my Antelope Canyon experience on YouTube>

-Keep reading to find out how you can take a self-guided tour of Antelope Canyon.
+Scroll down to find out how you can take a self-guided tour of Antelope Canyon.

 What’s the difference between Upper Antelope Canyon and Lower Antelope Canyon?

 Upper Antelope Canyon tends to be more popular than Lower Antelope Canyon, due in large part to it’s accessibility.
 Unlike at Lower Antelope, where visitors must navigate a series of stairs and ladders to enter and exit the site, you can simply walk right into a slot canyon at Upper Antelope.

 The irony is that Lower Antelope Canyon is easier to access with your own vehicle.
 For Upper Antelope, you have to board a high clearance vehicle in town for a ride over rugged terrain to the canyon opening.

 At either site, you can experience the gorgeous, twisting sandstone walls that both are famous for.
 Depending on the time of year and time of day, the hues will range from brown to orange to red, regardless of which one you visit.
 Lower Antelope even displays some shades of purple.